 Collagen Detection

 The extracellular matrix (ECM) is a highly dynamic and complex three-dimensional structure composed of a macromolecule network including collagen, glycosaminoglycans (GAGs), elastin, fibronectin, and several other non-cellular structures.
 The purpose of the ECM is to provide a homeostatic environment for cells to reside in, and although the demands for cell homeostasis differ between tissues and organs, the major constituent of ECMs is collagen (1).
 The collagen family of proteins is the most abundant protein family in mammals, comprising approximately 30% of total protein mass (2,3).
 It is the main component of connective tissues and plays a critical role in the inflammatory process of rheumatic diseases (3-5).
 Factors that may modulate collagen production include cancer, hypoxia, genetic disorders, inflammation, and aging (6-12).
-If you would like to learn more about the characteristics of collagen proteins, as well as the different “grades” of purified collagen Chondrex Inc. offers, please see our Understanding Chondrex, Inc.'s "Grades" of Purified Collagen blog.
+If you would like to learn more about the characteristics of collagen proteins, as well as the different “grades” of purified collagen Chondrex Inc. offers, please see our Understanding Chondrex, Inc.'s Grades of Purified Collagen blog.

 In order to study the physiological and pathological turnover of connective tissues and its components, Chondrex Inc. provides Collagen Detection ELISA Kits for quantifying various species of type I and type II collagen (below), as well as total collagen detection (below), glycosaminoglycans (GAGs) detection, DNA Assay Kit, and metabolic quantification assays for tissue and cell culture samples.